mussrya/Cycle-analytics/README.md

 This project provides both real-time and historical analysis of Barclays cycle stations (aka Borris bikes) within London.

 The main structure is as follows:
+* nodeApp - the NodeJS backend, which is split into 2 seperate node servers:
+ * API for the front-end application
--   nodeApp - the NodeJS backend application which provides both an API for the frontend and a process for grabbing / storing & processing station data
+ * Task runner for the grabbing, storing & processing cycle station data
--   publicDataApp - the AngularJS frontend which acts as an MVC application
+* publicDataApp - the AngularJS frontend which acts as the MVC application

 ### Version
 0.1 [WIP]

-### Tech
+### Frameworks / Libraries used

-Public data visualisation uses multiple frameworks / libraries as shown below:
+Cycle Analytics makes use of multiple frameworks & libraries as shown below:

-* [AngularJS] - HTML enhanced for web apps
+* [AngularJS]
+ * [Chart.js]
-* [Node.js] - evented I/O for the backend
+* [Node.js]
-* [Express] - fast node.js network app framework [@tjholowaychuk]
+ * [Express]
+ * [XML2JS]
-*
+ * [Mongoose]

+### High level design

+TBD

 ### Installation